 What Is Employer Or Workplace Retaliation?

 An adverse action taken against you can be subtle or obvious.
 If you were fired or laid off because of reporting a supervisor’s inappropriate behavior, then the retaliation is easy to spot.
-However, retaliation can also be more subtle, like reassigning you to a less desirable position or making minor adjustments to your work schedule.
+However, retaliation can also be more subtle, like reassigning you to a less lucrative position or making adjustments to your work schedule.

 When Are You Protected From Workplace Retaliation?

-The EEOC protects you in taking any action that asserts your rights as an employee.
+The EEOC protects you in taking action that asserts your rights as an employee.
 There are several actions that are protected from workplace retaliation.

 The following examples make it unlawful for employers to retaliate, such as when an employee: